The King's Prisoner

 The King's Prisoner (Der Gefangene des Königs) is a 1935 German historical comedy film directed by Carl Boese and starring Michael Bohnen, Paul Kemp, and Susi Lanner.
 It is based around the development of Meissen porcelain during the eighteenth century, particularly the role of the alchemist Johann Friedrich Böttger.
+It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Max Seefelder.
-It was shot at the Bavaria Studios in Munich.